 Phishing Attack E-Mails

-An example of this type of e-mail is a fraudulent e-mail that is sent to you by a scammer that is posing as an associate of your bank, and requesting that you to reply to the e-mail with personal details or other bank account information.
+An example of a phishing e-mail is a fraudulent e-mail that is sent to you by a scammer that is posing as an associate of your bank or someone else that you might trust, and requesting that you to reply to the e-mail with you bank account information or something else that they are trying to gain access to.
 Innocent people often fall prey to this type of fraud and wind up getting conned.
 Another possible issue that can arise from giving out any of your personal details is winding up with a bad case of personal identity theft.
 Always be careful and verify any e-mail for authenticity before you give out any personal information.

 Internet and email viruses are often sent in the form of e-mail attachments.
 They will appear in a way that the user will want to click on them.
 Once the recipient clicks on the attachment the virus that’s hidden in the attachment starts doing it‘s damage.
 Therefore, always be extremely careful when opening e-mails that contain any attachments.